Dogs Dog Breeds Non-Sporting Dog Breeds

 Alvarez / Getty Images

 The bulldog, often called the English bulldog, is like no other dog.
-It’s beloved for its low-swung, heavy-set body, massive head and trademark scowl.
+They're beloved for their low-swung, heavy-set body, massive head, and trademark scowl.
 For hundreds of years the bulldog was used in England for bullbaiting, a gruesome sport that was outlawed in early 1800s.
-Back then the bulldog larger and more ferocious than the mellow couch potato we know and love today.
-The transformation came about when breeders sought to remake the bulldog into a sweet family pet rather than a fierce fighter.
-Today’s bulldog is dignified and peaceful.
-The breed is a popular school mascot and family dog.
-They are famous for their friendships with children, making the bulldog an excellent companion for families.
+Back then the bulldog was larger and more ferocious than the mellow couch potato we know and love today.

 Group: Non-Sporting (AKC)